 If you want to share photos from Google Drive without requiring the recipients to have a Google account, you can share a private link.
-Visit our lesson on Sharing With a Link from Google Drive to learn more.
+Visit our lesson on Sharing and Collaborating from Google Drive to learn more.

-To learn more about using Google Drive, check out our Google Drive and Docs tutorial.
+To learn more about using Google Drive, check out our Google Drive tutorial.